rosschapman/internetross/blog.md

 Tags:
 7/11/20

+---

-Back in February, my entire notion of _expertise_ and decision-making was drastically shifted after listening to episode 169 of the _Greater than Code_ podcast.
-(At least I think this was the episode).
-If you had asked me beforehand to define what "expertise" is brought to bare for decision-making I would have said something like:
+Back in February, my entire notion **of** _expertise_ and decision-making was drastically shifted after listening to episode 169 of the _Greater than Code_ podcast.
+If you had asked me beforehand to describe how expertise functions for a human when making decisions I would hazard a guess like:

-> The indexing of things that should happen or what they should look like to solve problems (stored in the brain, I guess?) that is combined with a rigorous and precise scientifically methodological approach (improved over time, probably also stored in the brain?) that is used to retrieve, rearrange, and replay experience agains the new problem phenomena.
-In other words, make an "informed decision."
+_The brain indexes things after overcoming challenges and problems alonside things learnt from case study.
+Then a rigorous and precise methodological approach -- like a learned framework you got from a smart person -- is used to query, arrange, and replay these indexed scenarios against the current problem phenomena to land on an appropriate response.
+In other words, the result is a kind of synthesis of material knowledges._

+Which, as I'm writing this, strikes me as a kind of cyberpunk-capitalist fantasy that falsey equates the brain with a persistent data store and privileges a story of life as accumulation -- the time-value of memory, perhaps.
+And yet, wondering about what sort of instinct decision-making _is_ in concrete terms for someone who has no real erudition of the inner-workings of the brain or human beings on a psychological or physiologicla level was a fun little exercise -- considering I had never really thought about it earnestly before...ultimately, 'tis pretentious.

-During the episode a different notion of expertise is put forth -- particularly when it's exercised in high pressure situations -- attributed to Gary Klein's work _Sources of Power: How People Make Decisions_.
+Thankfully we have the >Code crew.
+In contrast, >Code episode panelists offered a different notion of expertise -- particularly when it's exercised in high pressure situations, ie corporate business environs -- attributed to Gary Klein's work _Sources of Power: How People Make Decisions_.
 To paraphrase:

 > Expertise is an act of rapid mental simulation without formal analysis based on previous experience.
 It's more akin to "instinct" than a cartesian scientific methodology.